Spikenaut/.github/profile/README.md

 # Spikenaut

 Currently doing an overall haul of my entire project.
 When I orginally started I didn't think I would get this far.
 I ended up moving to fast.
-Not mention I like using AI Agents to help orgainze my own code and Ai generated code as well unfortnately they would just runied my code.
-So I decided.
-My computer and github is one giant mess so instead I am going to do an hard restart on majority of my codebase.
-While keeping the crates intact.
+Not mention for organizing folder and files I use AI to help however they made an mess.
+So I decided to deleted a lot of stuff, while keeping the crates intact.

 I now have an stronger foundstation as an programmer.
 I've been treating this project as like an full time.  // 4/4/2026